-Constructed in 1968 to house the Department of Environmental and Forest Biology (EFB), SUNY College of Environmental Science & Forestry's Illick Hall houses labs, classrooms, offices and a lecture hall for the department.
+Constructed in 1968 to house the Department of Environmental and Forest Biology (EFB), Illick Hall houses labs, classrooms, offices and a lecture hall for the department.
 A greenhouse complex serving research and teaching functions is located on the roof of the six story, brick and exposed concrete building.

-In combination with roof and window replacements and façade improvements, the focus of this project is reconfiguration and replacement of the rooftop greenhouses to expand and improve research, quarantine, and collections spaces while implementing measures to improve the overall energy efficiency of the facility.
+A significant portion of the project was the reconfiguration and replacement of the rooftop greenhouses.
+The greenhouse replacement allowed for the expansion and improvement of research, quarantine, and collections spaces while implementing measures to improve the overall circulation and energy efficiency of the facility.